sashinpivotal/java-assessment/README.md

 - Refactor the "eat(Food)" method accordingly throwing JDK-provided "IllegalArgumentException" to handle the case above.
-- Did you have to catch "IllegalArgumentException" or uses "throws" clause on the method signature?
+- Did you have to catch "IllegalArgumentException" or uses "throws" clause on the method signature in order not to experience a compile error?
 Why or why not?
 - Writ client code that checks the above on p2 (Kathryn), who is vegetarian as shown below